 Everything we do, everything we use, everything else we study is the product of a complex set of causes, ideas, and practices.
 Even the material we learn in other courses has history.
 There is nothing that cannot become grist for the historian’s mill.
 For instance, have you ever wondered what the history of the word ‘OK’ is?
-Or do you want to know the evolution of television?
-Well, click on the links to know the answers!
+Or have you ever wondered how the evolution of television took place?
+Or even the mystery of the pyramids in Egypt?

 Studying the diversity of human experience helps us appreciate cultures, ideas, and traditions that are not our own – and to recognize them as meaningful products of specific times and places.
 History helps us realize how different our lived experience is from that of our ancestors, yet how similar we are in our goals and values.